Updated September 8, 2015

 "Fresh Air" Public Awareness Media Campaign

-Residents of the City of San José will now enjoy outdoor dining with a side of fresh air.
-The Santa Clara County Public Health Department and the City of San José have partnered to launch a new public awareness campaign titled, "Fresh Air" as part of the Communities Putting Prevention to Work (CPPW) Tobacco Prevention Initiative.
-The goal of the campaign is to support San José's secondhand smoke ordinance which passed in the spring of 2012.
-This smoke-free outdoor dining/drinking law will protect patrons and workers from the dangerous health effects of breathing secondhand smoke, while providing a smoke-free dining experience for nonsmokers and those who are trying to quit smoking.
+Residents of the City of San José now enjoy outdoor dining with a side of fresh air.
+The Santa Clara County Public Health Department and the City of San José launched a public awareness campaign titled, "Fresh Air" as part of the Communities Putting Prevention to Work (CPPW) Tobacco Prevention Initiative.
+The Campaign supports San José's secondhand smoke ordinance which passed in the spring of 2012.
+This smoke-free outdoor dining/drinking law protects patrons and workers from the dangerous health effects of breathing secondhand smoke, while providing a smoke-free dining experience for nonsmokers and those who are trying to quit smoking.

 "Reverse the Damage" Cessation Campaign